 Avoid duplicating content

-- Help your writers know which instance to choose when adding or editing data by explaining the difference both in the description field at component level and in the description field at workspace level.
+Help your writers know which instance to choose when adding or editing data by explaining the difference both in the description field at the component level and in the description field at the workspace level.